ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 for entity in query.iter("Player_Movement"){}
 ```

 If we have multiple quries (not in this case but for future cases), then we can differentiate based on the name of the query.
 There is more detailed information in [here](../Core_Concepts/entity_component_system.md) or in the system development.
 From there on, we can add conditions before actually moving the entity inside the query; for example, if the player is about to go out of bounds, then we need to stop that.
+We will first the current position of the player from the `Player` component.

 ```rust
 let x_limit = WITDH / 2.0;